LishengSun/ActiveMetaLearn/README.md

 ```
 python -i run_experiments.py -d 'artificial' -s 'active_meta_learning_with_cofirank' 'random' 'simple_rank_with_median' -n True -rd '/RESULTS/'
 ```
+Plots, logging and scorse will be saved to /RESULTS/.

 Codes for experiments are pregressively uploaded ...